Landlord's should inspect their property before a tenant moves in and when a tenant moves out using a move-in checklist.

 The tenant will need to independently review the inspection, as such you may want to conduct the walk-through with them present.
 Alternatively, you can send them the filled-out inspection form to sign-off on at a later date.

 As we have mentioned already, just running through the checklist isn’t enough.
 Just filling out a simple checklist won’t stand up in court.
-In order for your move-in inspection to properly protect you you will need to make sure that everything is fully and properly documented and all forms and images etc are securely stored away.
+In order for your move-in inspection to properly protect you will need to make sure that everything is fully and properly documented and all forms and images etc are securely stored away.

 Photos of your property are an absolute must.
 We’ve mentioned already what your photos should entail, but, in short, they need to show clearly both the before and after of any damages.
 Add and location stamp to add legitimacy to your images.

 Both parties need to sign off on any and all inspections.
-If you or your tenant have someone else manage the inspection for you you should also have written documentation that all parties are in agreement to this substitute.
+If you or your tenant have someone else manage the inspection for you should also have written documentation that all parties are in agreement to this substitute.

 While we all hope for our tenants to be good, to look after our properties, and report maintenance issues in a timely fashion, there is always a chance that, whether by accident or on purpose that they cause significant damage to the property.
 You can protect against this, at least in part, with a good tenant screening process, however, it’s still best to stick to the “better safe than sorry” mentality.
 Completing full documentation using the rental property checklist tactics is key to your future success.